 - High Credit Utilization.
 If you’re using too much credit, lenders see that as a sign that you’re overextended.
 Ideally, you should use no more than 30% of your available credit.
 For example, if your credit limit is $5,000, aim to keep the balance below $1,500.

 - Applying for Too Many Cards.
 It’s tempting to open lots of cards so you’ll have lots of available credit.
 However, to lenders, doing this makes it look like you’re desperate for cash.
 Each new credit card you apply for adds a minor ding to your credit score, and those little minuses add up.

 Bottom Line: Is a Credit Card Right for You?

 In the credit card debate, there’s something to be said for both sides.
 Credit cards can either help you or hurt you, depending on how you use them.

 Treating your credit card as free money, never thinking about whether you can really afford what you’re buying, is a one-way ticket to financial ruin.
-But using it wisely, spending within your budget, and paying off the balance every month, helps protect your assets and can even put some extra cash in your pocket.
+But if you stick to a budget and pay off your balance each month, a card can save you time and even put some extra cash in your pocket.

-If you want to enjoy the benefits of credit cards while avoiding their pitfalls, it helps to keep a few simple tips in mind.
+To enjoy the benefits of credit cards while avoiding their pitfalls, keep a few simple tips in mind:

-Checking the balance on your credit card regularly throughout the month is another good way to remind yourself of how much you’ve spent and stay within your budget.
-And if you’re going somewhere you have trouble controlling your shopping impulses — say, a bookstore or a bakery — try leaving your card at home and limiting yourself to the cash in your wallet.
+- Watch Your Spending.
+Pay attention to prices, and keep an eye on your balance throughout the month to remind yourself how much you’ve spent already.
+And if you’re going somewhere you have trouble controlling your shopping impulses, try leaving your card at home and limiting yourself to the cash in your wallet.